Skip to contents

 comb.method

 The method for combining p-values from the individual classifiers in order to produce an overall p-value.
 The default ("fisher") is recommended.
 The other possible option is "min" which uses the minimum p-value.
 Note that in both cases, the combined p-value itself is not returned; rather, the combined p-value is treated as a test statistic, which is itself then subject to permutation analysis; what is returned is the resulting p-value from this analysis.
+The "fisher" option computes mean(log(p)), a monotone transformation of the classical Fisher statistic; since comparison is against a permutation null rather than chi-squared, the scaling is immaterial.

 R.seed